Good Hope, GA: Is Your Property Tax Assessment Too High? (2026)

 Good Hope is a small Walton County city east of Atlanta, where home values track just slightly above the county median of about $339,500.
 Being close to the average doesn't guarantee an accurate assessment -- here's how to make sure yours is grounded in actual sales data.

-How Much Can You Save in Good Hope?
+How much can you save in Good Hope?

 Based on a combined tax rate of 3.033%.
 Your actual rate may vary by tax district.

-A 10% reduction on the median Good Hope home ($352,000 down by $35,200) would save approximately $427 per year - or $1,281 over three years with the 299c freeze.
+A 10% reduction on the median Good Hope home ($352,000 down by $35,200) would save approximately $427 per year, or $1,281 over three years with the 299c value freeze.

 Frequently Asked Questions

-The median annual property tax bill in Good Hope is $2,583, based on Census ACS 2024 data.
+The median annual property tax bill in Good Hope is $2,583.
 Using Walton County's millage rate of 3.033%, the computed tax on the median home ($352,000) is approximately $4,270.
+If your assessed value is higher than what your home would actually sell for, you are overpaying.

 Who do I contact to appeal my Good Hope property tax?